philtipping31/PP2---GuessTheLyrics/README.md

 ![Home Page](assets/readme/home-page.png)

 - The home page shows the background of a record player.
-This is conistent within all ages of the website allowing good user experience and coninuity.
+This is consistent within all pages of the website allowing good user experience and continuity.
 - Users can easily see the title of the page on all pages via the header.
 - A brief description is shown on what the quiz is about and how to play.
 - A score breakdown is also shown so users can see what bracket they are aiming for before playing the quiz.
 - The Info area is a transparent colour so the background image can still be seen in full, but without the issue of bad colour contrast.
 This is to ensure the user can see all written content clearly.